iamdcj/javascripts/prototypes/README.md

 # **Prototypes**

 ### What are Prototypes in JavaScript?
 A prototype `[[Prototype]]` is an internal property for each object(inc. functions).
-The `Prototype` is

-*The prototype is a reference to another object.*
+*The prototype proerty is a reference to another object - a prototype object*

-JS is a prototype-based language; inheritance is achieved via the prototypes - the prototype objects can be though of as templates, and objects can inherit methods and properties from these proto objects.
+JS is a prototype-based language; inheritance is achieved via the prototype objects - these prototype objects can be thought of as templates, and objects can inherit methods and properties from these prototype objects.

 Prototype objects can also have prototype objects linked to them - this linkage forms what is know as the __Prototype chain__.